JLefortBesnard/JLefortBesnard.github.io/_posts/2019-05-26-YoutubeConverter.md

 ```
 <p align="justify">
 The ! before the command is to run the command outside Python.
 The other packages should already be coming with Python.
-If not, just follow the same idea:
+If not, you will have an error message while running the program such as "ModuleNotFoundError: No mudule named [...]".
+Then, simply follow the same idea to install it:
 </p>

 !pip install _package-name_